I know that you’re already familiar with writer’s block. Every writer faces it at some point.

 3. Study your competitor’s copy.

-Find other copywriters and marketers, then learn from them.
-Steal their central ideas, but make them your own.
+Find other copywriters and marketers and learn from them.
+Find inspiration from their central ideas, but make them your own.

 Don’t try to figure it out on your own.